Strength & Power

 For example:

-• Fingers: A single, high-quality, high-intensity finger strength session per week can comfortably maintain maximum recruitment and strength baselines.
+• Fingers: A single, high-quality, high-intensity finger strength session per week can comfortably maintain maximum recruitment and strength.

-• Power: A short, low-volume board session or a few focused explosive movements on boulders preserve coordination and contact power.
+• Power: A short, low-volume board session or a few focused explosive movements on boulders preserve strength & power.

 • Strength & Conditioning: 2-3 sets at high intensity, 1-2 times per week per muscle group, should be sufficient to maintain strength.